IneffableNoesis/IneffableNoesis/README.md

 ꩜

 <div align="center">
-<h4> > "Cuddle freely" includes when I'm with friends :3 I know it may feel odd but I don't believe they'd think that.
-Don't assume *they* will always interact even if I will - my statuses do not reflect their own.
-If they *do* interact, I assure you they aren't scary - I do not take nicely to those who are mean or passive to strangers, especially if you're respectful and kind first.</h4>
+<h4> > "Cuddle freely" includes when I'm with friends :3 It may feel odd but they wouldn't think that. *They* may not always interact even if I will, my statuses do not reflect their own.
+If they *do*, I assure you they aren't scary - I don't take nicely to those who are mean to strangers, especially if you're respectful first.</h4>
 </div>

 <div align="center">
-<h4> > If you didn't see it to the left, please know i am EIGHTEEN (18).
-There was confusion regarding my age due to an Entry in my Carrd, but that's just me talking about not wanting to fully befriend anyone 15 y.o or younger. :3 More info is listed in the Carrd itself.</h4>
+<h4> > To the left, you'll see I'm EIGHTEEN (18).
+There was confusion regarding my age due to something in my Carrd, but that's just me talking about not wanting to fully befriend anyone 15 y.o or younger. :3 </h4>
 </div>

 <div align="center">
 <h4> > I do not directly partake in "fandoms" or fan dominated spaces.
 Cosplays are for looks, sitting in fandom areas is for sight-seeing.
-It's mentioned on my Carrd, but is here in case it's not viewed.
-There's more important stuff about it in there go look</h4>
+It's mentioned on my Carrd, but is here in case it's not viewed - go take a look. </h4>
 </div>

 <p align="center">☘︎